color grading

 Other objectives of any color grading feature include creating consistency between shots, making the images look more cinematic or stylized, and drawing the audience’s attention to certain elements in the frame.

-Typically done in post-production, color grade requires specialized software and skills to achieve professional results.
+Typically done in post-production, color grading requires specialized software and skills to achieve professional results.

-There are various techniques and tools available to color grade, such as using color wheels, curves, and masks.
+Once you have this software, you can use the tools available in the software to color grade, such as using color wheels, curves, and masks.

 Color Grading Techniques